ess-dmsc-dram/documents/training/summer-student.md

 ## Long-term Project (Ideas)

+* Port InstrumentRayTracer to work directly with "Instrument2.0", `ComponentInfo` etc. i.e have no dependance on `Instrument` type.
 * Removing MRU list from EventList
 * Writing nexus geometry files
 * Assisting with requirements gathering for Hardware specifications?